How Does BMW Name Their Models?

-For more than 30 years, North Bay Bavarian became and has been maintained as one of the first BMW specialty service shops in the Santa Rosa area.
+For more than 30 years, North Bay Bavarian has been Santa Rosa’s BMW specialty service shop.

-There’s a reason our shop is still the foremost Bavarian service shop in the area–our professionalism and know-how.
+Our professionalism and know-how are unparalleled.
 Many clients ask us what Bavarian Service means.
-Bavarian Service from North Bay Bavarian is our way of providing the same high-end service you would find in a Bavarian Motor Works factory.
+Bavarian Service from North Bay Bavarian is our way of providing the same high-end service you would find at the BMW factory or at a BMW dealership.

 As a certified dealership alternative, we would be honored to work on your BMW whether you’re looking for a smooth commute or a race-ready beast.

 Contact North Bay Bavarian today!